Halilcavus0/Halilcavus0/README.md

 - 👋 Hi, I’m @Halilcavus0
-- 👀 I’m interested in mobile programming and security
+- 👀 I am a second year computer engineering student.
+- 🌱I know some C, C++ and SQL.
+- 🌱I want to progress in artificial intelligence.

 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on With Baykar founded by Selçuk Bayraktar
+- 💞️ I’m looking to collaborate on Baykar founded by Selçuk Bayraktar
 - 📫 How to reach me i have a instagram account

 <!---